 If you can’t come up with a 20% down payment, your lender will likely require you to buy “Private Mortgage Insurance,” or PMI, until your equity in the home rises.
 This is for the lender’s benefit, not yours; it reimburses the lender if you default (can’t pay your mortgage).
 Typical PMI premiums are, according to Bankrate.com, between .3% and 1.5% of the original loan amount, annually.
 They must be paid with your mortgage check each month.

-PMI is deductible from your income taxes through 2015 -- keep an eye on Congress to see whether it extends this, as it has done in the past.
+PMI is deductible from your income taxes (if you itemize) through 2016.
+Keep an eye on Congress to see whether it extends this, as it has done in the past.

 Property Tax Payments

-The amount you must pay to your local government in property taxes depends entirely on the state you live in – but it tends to run into the tens of thousands of dollars each year.
+The amount you must pay to your local government in property taxes depends entirely on the state you live in.
+It tends, however, to run into the tens of thousands of dollars each year.
 (See state-by-state data collected by the Tax Foundation.)
-This can be a shocker if you don’t plan ahead (or if your lender doesn’t’ require you to pay this along with your mortgage payment).
+This can be a shocker if you don’t plan ahead (or if your lender doesn’t require you to pay this along with your mortgage payment).

 Fortunately, the bulk of these amounts are deductible from your federal income taxes.

 Homeowners’ Insurance Premiums